spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 <br/>

-**It's finished when:** You see two messages printed in your Unity console indicating both deployments have been started:
+**It's finished when:** You see two messages printed in your Unity Console indicating both deployments have been started:

 ```
 Successfully created the main deployment.